braican/taskkeeper/README.md

 ## Getting started

 1. Clone this repo into a directory. `cd` into that directory.
-1. Run `npm install` to install all the good stuff.
+1. Run `yarn install` to install all the good stuff.
-1. Run `npm start` to star the server and watch all the files.
+1. Run `yarn start` to star the server and watch all the files.

 ## Folder Structure